Romney, Obama converge on Iowa in late scramble for votes

 Still, analysts say Obama holds an edge in many of the eight or nine competitive states that will determine who controls the White House.
 Reuters/Ipsos polls released on Saturday showed Obama leading by 3 percentage points in Virginia but trailing by 2 points in Colorado.
 The two were dead even in Florida.
 All the results were within the credibility interval, a measurement of the accuracy of online polls.

-Other surveys generally show Obama leading by narrow margins in Wisconsin, Nevada, New Hampshire and Iowa.
+Other surveys generally show Obama leading by narrow margins in Wisconsin, Nevada and New Hampshire.
 Romney is considered to have the edge in North Carolina.

 Romney has tried to expand the battlefield over the past week to states that had been considered beyond his reach.